Detectability and Template Distinguishability of the Dark Ages 21 cm Global Signal with Wide and Sparse Frequency Coverage: Results Discussion

 This ``detectability" should be interpreted as evidence-based preference rather than a frequentist detection significance.

-Table~\ref{tab:cond1_logz} lists the results for observations covering 1\,MHz to 50\,MHz continuously with a wide-band antenna.
-The results show that this observing configuration has strong detectability for most 21\,cm models, except for the PMFs model.
+Table~\ref{tab:cond1_logz} lists the results for observations covering 1\,MHz to 50\,MHz continuously with a wide-band antenna with assumption of integration times of \TT{100\,h, 1,000\,h, 10,000\,h and 100,000\,h}. \TT{The results show that the observing configurations with integration time of 1,000\,h or longer have strong detectability for most 21\,cm template models}, except for the PMFs model.
+An integration time of 1,000 hours is more realistic than the assumed 10,000 hours.
+Although the significance is reduced for 1,000 hours, the observation can still strongly detect all 21 cm models except PMFs. \syv{With unrealistic integration time (100,000h), the PMFs model can \TT{also} be detected.}

-To interpret the results more carefully, Figure~\ref{fig:result1maxlike} shows the residual signal obtained by subtracting the foreground, evaluated at the maximum-likelihood parameters, using the NO21 as subtracted model data ($j=0$).
-For most models, the residual signal after foreground subtraction exhibits a significant deviation from zero in the 15–50 MHz range.
-In the PMFs model, however, the residual remains below the noise level at all frequencies, indicating a weak signal whose shape is partially absorbed by the foreground model.
+To interpret the results more carefully, Figure~\ref{fig:result1maxlike} shows \syv{the posterior} of residual signal obtained by subtracting the foreground, evaluated at the maximum-likelihood parameters, using the NO21 as subtracted model data ($j=0$). \syv{For plotting the posterior residual, we used all samples from the results of 10 noise realizations.
+As we subtract zero 21\,cm signal ($j=0$), the residual indicates how much the foreground model can absorb the shape of true 21\,cm signal.} \syv{For all models, with 100,000\,h observation,} the residual signal after foreground subtraction exhibits a significant deviation from zero in the 5–30 MHz range. \syv{With 10,000 hours of observation, in the PMFs model, however, the contour is statistically consistent with that of the NO21 model, which reflects the noise level.
+Because the PMFs model has a weak, positive, and smooth spectrum at $\nu~>$10 MHz, the signal can be easily absorbed by the foreground model.
+With shorter observation times, the contour becomes broader, making it difficult to detect the 21\,cm signal even in the presence of strong absorption.}

-We next assess the minimum noise level required to detect the 21\,cm signal.
-Figure~\ref{fig:detection_minimumnoise} shows $\Delta \ln Z_{i,0}$ as a function of the minimum noise levels, for a wide-band observation from 1\,MHz to 50\,MHz.
-With a noise level of 100\,mK, none of the models are detected with strong evidence ($\Delta \ln Z_{i,0}>3$).
-The PMFs model remains undetectable even at a 1\,mK noise floor.
-The $\Lambda$CDM model can be detected with very strong evidence ($\Delta \ln Z_{i,0}>5$) at 5\,mK.
-Therefore, we adopt 5\,mK as the fiducial noise level.